MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/understand-charts-underlying-data-chart-representation.md

 > Microsoft Chart Controls lets you create various types of charts such as column, bar, area, line, pie, funnel, bubble, and radar.
 The chart designer in Model-driven apps lets you create only certain types of charts.
 However, using the SDK, you can create most of the chart types that are supported by Microsoft Chart Controls.

 ## Use the data description XML string to specify chart data

- The data description XML string defines the data that will displayed on the chart.
+ The data description XML string defines the data that is displayed on the chart.
 The contents of the XML string are validated against the visualization data description schema.
 For more information about the schema, see [Visualization Data Description Schema](visualization-data-description-schema.md).

  You can specify the data description XML string while you are creating a chart using the `SavedQueryVisualization.DataDescription` or the `UserQueryVisualization.DataDescription` attribute for the organization-owned or user-owned chart respectively.